surf-visualization/blospray/readme.md

 Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization.
 But in practice this overhead is small compared to actual render times.
-In future, caching of data on the server between renders can help in reducing the overhead even further.
+Caching of data on the server between renders helps reducing the overhead even further.

 Note that the render server currently doesn't support loading multiple different Blender scenes or serving different users at the same time.
 And there is also